mac-comp123/project-template/README.md

-# Project
+# Project Title

-Write information about your project here.
+Check the project requirements for what should go into this file.